public-key-cryptography/public-key-editor/README.md

-	modified so that checking a delete box doesn't do a read all button click which caused the screen com- ponents to get resized every time a box was checked or unchecked and also caused the textarea setText method to throw an exception if a check box was checked and unchecked; the reverse colors button was modified so that the button is disabled while the program is listing or reading the messages; the listing = true and reading = true statements were moved outside of the list and read threads so that they get set immediately after the user clicks the list or read button or else the color button would still be enabled until the list or read thread is started which caused two background colors to appear on the same list panel if two email tabs were open and the user clicked the reverse color button while the program was listing the messages because Swing is not thread safe; an error in the passphrase dia- log that caused the line width to stay at 56 chars if the user checked and unchecked the max cipher box and then clicked another button was corrected; the Delete menu item was modified so it also de- letes folders by recursively listing the files in the directory, deleting the files, and then deleting the empty folders because Java will not delete an un-empty directory; the PublicKey decrypt(String, byte[]) method was modified so it can decrypt ciphertext using any delimiter for the prepended one- time, transient or ephemeral public keys such as "\n\n", "-", or the base 16 chars 0 to f; a missing statement in the send mail frame setFont method was added to assign the font parameter to the font member / variable so that changing the retrieve mail frame font type also changes the send mail frame font type; the Filechooser class was modified to use a static font type so the dialog box size doesn't change if the font type is changed; the EncryptDirectory class was modified to test if each file ob- ject is a file or a directory so the DataStream class doesn't try to read the file which caused it to throw a java.io.FileNotFoundException for sub-directories; an error in the EncryptDirectory class that caused it to display two JOptionPane dialogs was corrected; the directory label in the dialog was add- ed to a disabled button to create a border around the label so the user knows to click on the label or button to change the directory name; the JOptionPane static factory method showConfirmDialog() in the EncryptDirectory class was replaced by the JOptionPane constructor so the dialog can be re-packed if the user changes the directory or else the encrypt and decrypt buttons would collapse;
+	modified so that checking a delete box doesn't do a read all button click which caused the screen com- ponents to get resized every time a box was checked or unchecked and also caused the textarea setText method to throw an exception if a check box was checked and unchecked; the reverse colors button was modified so that the button is disabled while the program is listing messages if more than one tab or username is open; the listing = true and reading = true statements were moved outside of the list and read threads so that they get set immediately after the user clicks the list or read button or else the color button would still be enabled until the list or read thread is started which caused two background colors to appear on the same list panel if two email tabs were open and the user clicked the reverse color button while the program was listing the messages because Swing is not thread safe;
+	an error in the passphrase dialog that caused the line width to stay at 56 chars if the user checked and unchecked the max cipher box and then clicked another button was corrected; the Delete menu item was modified so it also deletes folders by recursively listing the files in the directory, deleting the files, and then deleting the empty folders because Java will not delete an un-empty directory;
+	the PublicKey decrypt(String, byte[]) method was modified so it can decrypt ciphertext using any de- limiter for the prepended one-time, transient or ephemeral public keys such as "\n\n", "-", or the base 16 chars 0 to f; a missing statement in the send mail frame setFont method was added to assign the font parameter to the font member / variable so that changing the retrieve mail frame font type also changes the send mail frame font type; the Filechooser class was modified to use a static font type so the dialog box size doesn't change if the font type is changed; the EncryptDirectory class was modified to test if each file object is a file or a directory so the DataStream class doesn't try to read the file which caused it to throw a java.io.FileNotFoundException for sub-directories; an error in the EncryptDirectory class that caused it to display two JOptionPane dialogs was corrected;
+	the directory label in the dialog was added to a disabled button to create a border around the label so the user knows to click on the label or button to change the directory name; the JOptionPane stat- ic factory method showConfirmDialog() in the EncryptDirectory class was replaced by the JOptionPane constructor so the dialog can be re-packed if the user changes the directory or else the encrypt and decrypt buttons would collapse;

 	the encryptFileName and decryptFileName methods were modified to use only the filekey and a random number instead of the plaintext hash so the file name doesn't have to be re-encrypted or become un-